pauld-splunk/gcp_dashboards/Splunk_gcp_dashboards/README.md

 Initial release

-## Version 1.1
+## Version 1.1 (minor updates)

-Update to VPC dashboards to align with other dashboards with datatags Update adding additional index for assets - gcp_assets_index Update to default setting of usetstats macro - default is NOT to use this, i.e. the dashboards work without changing the default add-on sourcetype settings
+Update to VPC & "Security Overview: Public Access" dashboards to align with other dashboards with datatags (compatability with Dataflow)
+Update adding additional index for assets - gcp_assets_index.
+Backwards compatible Update to default setting of usetstats macro - default is NOT to use this, i.e. the dashboards work without changing the default add-on sourcetype settings
 Documentation update to transforms.conf and props.conf descriptions in the documentation: remove unused changes/ fix to props definitions which causes error
+Added Service Account Activity External members access activity to IAM Activity Dashboard Added VMs created by Default Service Account into IAM Activity Dashboard Added Live Migrated Hosts to Compute Engine Overview